Brussels lace: Point Duchesse

-Modern Brussels Laces
+Modern Brussels laces

 There is still an existing production of Brussels lace made by hand in Belgium.
 This production is getting smaller and smaller as the workers get older.

 Two types of laces are still produced:

-The Renaissance lace is a needle work using a machine made tape.
-Even if the designs are not as intricate as the antique laces such as "Point de Rose" or "Duchess lace," it remains intricate and still demands many hours of work.
+Renaissance lace is a needle work using a machine made tape.
+Even if the designs are not as intricate as the antique laces such as "Point de Rose" or "Duchess lace", it remains intricate and still demands many hours of work.
 This lace was developed in the early 20th century, but became famous some years later.
 This work is strong and easy to wash.
 It can be adapted to be washed by machine.

-The Princess lace is also a form of needle work.
+Princess lace is also a form of needle work.
 It is an application on a netting.
 Machine-made nettings have been used since 1850 in the production of this type of lace.
 These first nettings were produced in the hope it could save time so that lacemakers could be able to finish work faster.
 In the early 20th century, the machine-made netting that could be produced was of a different quality, more regular, and produced in larger quantities.
 The production of Princess lace started at that time, but it was only after World War II that this lace really became famous.
 It is the last handmade lace work that is still fine enough to be used for wedding veil and christening gowns.
 As these two types of laces are made using a machine (for the tape or the netting), some purists do not believe these techniques should receive the 'Handmade Belgian lace' tag.
 Discussions are still ongoing about this in lace-making circles.
 However most people agree that these two modern lace making techniques require a great deal of skill and handwork (80%) to be realized.